lbryio/lbry.com/content/faq/shapeshift.md

 <img src="https://spee.ch/3/convertcrypto1.JPG" width="80%" height="80%">

 3. Review the given rate of exchange and min/max amount.
 ShapeShift charges a small [fee](https://info.shapeshift.io/about) for the transaction
-4. Enter the return address for the cryptoasset in case something were to go wrong with the process
+4. Enter the return address for the cryptoasset in case something were to go wrong with the process (if address is not provided, you'll need to contact ShapeShift about your refund).
 <img src="https://spee.ch/7/convertcrypto2.JPG" width="80%" height="80%">

 5. Click **Begin Conversion**  to start your request.
 You will now be presented with the deposit address for your conversion.